Psalms For Life

 how majestic is your name in all the earth!

-David praises YHWH, whose majesty surpasses that of the starry skies above.
-While it may seem odd that God builds a stronghold in this context, other regional creation myths had the creator follow his victory over the forces of chaos in creation with building a stronghold to keep those forces at bay.
-YHWH does the same, but his stronghold is built of words uttered by little children.
-This connects with a theme running right through scripture: God chooses the weak to defeat the mighty.
+David praises YHWH, whose majesty surpasses that of the starry skies he created.
+God’s building a stronghold may seem odd here, but regional creation myths had the god follow his victory over the forces of chaos with building a stronghold to keep those forces at bay.
+YHWH does the same, but his stronghold is built of mere words uttered by little kids.
+This connects with a theme running right through scripture and central to this psalm: God chooses the weak to defeat the strong.

-The poem’s structure makes its main point—humankind’s glorious partnership with God in ruling the earth—unmistakably clear.[1]
-David asks two questions virtually synonymous in the Hebrew (v.
-4) to bring the poem to a dramatic standstill against the movement on either side of them.
-We thus pivot from seeing humans as insignificant amidst the glory of the cosmos to seeing them as glorious in their position just below God in authority, representing him on earth.
-This alludes to Genesis 1, where God creates humans to reflect his glory and rule over his creation under him.
+The poem’s main point—humankind’s glorious partnership with God in ruling the earth—is made unmistakably clear through the poem’s structure.[1]
+In verse 4, David asks two questions virtually synonymous in the Hebrew, bringing the poem to a dramatic standstill against the movement on either side of them.
+We thus pivot from seeing humans as insignificant amidst the glory of the cosmos, to seeing them as breathtakingly glorious, positioned just below God in authority, representing him on earth (Gen. 1).

-The question behind the psalm is: What would make so wise and powerful a God share responsibility for ruling his creation with the likes of Adam and Eve?
-What would keep him from washing his hands of them when they turned their stewardship under God into twisted self-seeking, as he knew they would?
-Only one thing: his unrelenting love, a radical idea in the ancient world, where the fickle gods cared nothing for their puny mortal subjects.
+The psalm’s unspoken question is: Why would so wise and so powerful a God share responsibility for ruling his creation with the likes of Adam and Eve—with the likes of us?
+What would keep him from washing his hands of us when we turned our stewardship into twisted self-seeking, as he knew we would?
+Only one thing: his unrelenting love, a radical idea in the ancient world, where fickle gods cared nothing for their puny mortal subjects.

 Prayer: